Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 Professional graphic designers will find it limiting fast.
 No pen tool, no real vector capability, no serious typography controls.
 Illustrator and Figma exist for good reasons, and Fotor isn't trying to replace them.

 Teams that need collaboration — Fotor doesn't offer real-time multi-user editing.
-If your workflow involves multiple people commenting and editing at the same time, Canva is the obvious choice.
-This is probably Fotor's biggest competitive weakness in 2026.
+If your workflow involves multiple people commenting and editing simultaneously, Canva is the obvious choice.
+This is probably Fotor's single biggest competitive weakness in 2026.

-Heavy AI image generators — If text-to-image is your main use case, you'll burn through credits fast and still get worse results than dedicated platforms like Midjourney or Adobe Firefly.
+Heavy AI image generators — If text-to-image is your primary use case, you'll burn through credits fast and still get inferior results compared to dedicated platforms like Midjourney or Adobe Firefly.
 Use the right tool for the job.

 Video editors — Fotor has minimal video features.
 Wrong category entirely.